PWM Vs. MPPT Solar Charge Controller

 PV Voltage Vs. Battery Voltage

 In contrast, an MPPT charge controller will work well even if there is a large difference between the solar panel voltage and the battery voltage.
-For example, an MPPT solar charge controller has no problem charging a 16V battery with a 48V solar array.
+For example, an MPPT solar charge controller has no problem dropping 24v to 12v to charge the battery without losing too much power in the process.

 Conclusion